CrystalSommer24/ELK-Stack-Project/README.md

    `ansible-playbook metricbeat-playbook.yml`

-- Navigate to http://<ELK.VM.External.IP>:5601/app/kibana and check that the playbook ran successfully.
+- To check that the playbook ran successfully navigate to http://<ELK.VM.External.IP>:5601/app/kibana.
 You can search for metricbeat-* in the Dashboard

 If it was successful you should see similar results to those shown here: [Metricbeat Kibana Dashboard](/Images/Metricbeat_kb_SS.png)